-After the killing of Quilty, the book follows Humbert's limpid, dreamy drive that results in an easy capture by the authorities, and ends after a few pages of reflections.
-The screenplay instead begins rather than ending with the murder and does not even refer back to it.
+After the killing of Quilty, the book follows Humbert's limpid, dreamy drive that results in an easy capture by the authorities, and then ends after a few pages of reflections.
+The screenplay instead begins with the murder rather than ending with it.
 Kubrick had told Nabokov the murder scene should begin the film as in the book people likely stuck around until Humbert bedded Lolita then began to lose interest, which would probably happen as well with the movie, so he reasoned that the murder of Quilty should begin the film so that the viewer would stick with the movie to the end to find out what happens.

 That's well and good and cinematic but Kubrick is cyclical in his films and so will this one be, Lolita opening and ending with Humbert at Quilty's mansion.
 Fear and Desire opened with the same mountain scene that it ended upon.
-Killer's Kiss opened with the boxer waiting in the train station, we had the flash back story, and then the movie ended with the train station again.
-2001 opened and closed with Thus Spake Zarathustra and a cosmic view of Earth (referring to Nietzsche's "the eternal return", see part one of my analysis on 2001 for more on this).
-These cycles in Kubrick's work are referred to in Eyes Wide Shut with its last scene at the toy store beginning with a man in a circle blowing bubbles and a view of rows of the game "The Magic Circle", and in that scene he incorporates people who appeared in the party scene near the beginning of the film.
+Killer's Kiss opened with the boxer waiting in the train station for his girlfriend, we had the flash back story, and then the movie ended with the train station again in which the boxer waits for his girlfriend.
+2001 opened and closed with Thus Spake Zarathustra and a cosmic view of Earth (referring to Nietzsche's "the eternal return", see the opening section of part one of my analysis on 2001 for more on this).
+Kubrick has many more cycles in his films but these are very straightforward examples.

 Fear and Desire Opening